KaiyuYang74/Scoreboard-Application/README.md

 - As a user, when I start the application, I want to be given the option to load my the listOfTeam for next round of games from file.

+##Phase 4: Task 2
+**a sample of events occured when running the console-based ui:**

+Thu Nov 25 16:02:16 PST 2021
+Add the candidate teams: Canada France Japan USA
+Thu Nov 25 16:02:16 PST 2021
+The draw is conducted
+Thu Nov 25 16:02:16 PST 2021
+A new game is added to listOfGame
+Thu Nov 25 16:02:16 PST 2021
+Remove the team in listOfTeam
+Thu Nov 25 16:02:16 PST 2021
+Remove the team in listOfTeam
+Thu Nov 25 16:02:16 PST 2021
+A new game is added to listOfGame
+Thu Nov 25 16:02:16 PST 2021
+Remove the team in listOfTeam
+Thu Nov 25 16:02:16 PST 2021
+Remove the team in listOfTeam
+Thu Nov 25 16:02:20 PST 2021
+The winner of a game is determined
+Thu Nov 25 16:02:22 PST 2021
+The winner of a game is determined
+Thu Nov 25 16:02:22 PST 2021
+a penalty kick game is played
+Thu Nov 25 16:02:22 PST 2021
+Remove all the finished games in listOfGame

+**a sample of events occured when running the GUI:**

+Thu Nov 25 16:08:46 PST 2021
+Add the candidate teams: Canada USA France China
+Thu Nov 25 16:08:46 PST 2021
+The draw is conducted
+Thu Nov 25 16:08:50 PST 2021
+The listOfTeam is cleared

 ##Citation
 - My JSON related codes (persistence realization) are modeled from the demo application provided by Prof. Paul Carter.